 Some highly significant pioneering research dating back to the 1970s and 80s studied the composition of saliva as it varied under conditions of stress vs. meditation-induced relaxation.

-Among other things it was found that in a person undergoing stress there are higher oral bacteria counts which are lowered, however, when the same person relaxes, indicating that stress may play a part in dental caries and relaxing may actually have an anticaries ("cavity-fighting") effect!
+Among other things it was found that in a person undergoing stress there are higher oral bacteria counts which are lowered, however, when the same person relaxes, indicating that stress may play a part in tooth decay and relaxing may actually have a "cavity-fighting" effect!

 In fact, all three general determinants of tooth health were found to be triggered (improved) by meditation: increase in saliva and salivary pH, reduction of salivary bacteria count as well as increase in salivary minerals (for background explanations, see eg Tooth remineralisation, demineralisation, saliva & pH and Minerals and trace elements: vital tooth and body builders).

-These results point to meditation being a powerful "weapon" for maintaining or regaining dental health.
+These results point to meditation being a powerful "weapon" for maintaining or regaining healthy teeth and gums.

 Research into the tooth-friendly effect of meditation